cvmfs/doc-cvmfs/cpt-repo.rst

         CVMFS_IGNORE_XDIR_HARDLINKS=true

-in the repository’s ``server.conf``.
+in the repository's ``server.conf``.
 The file will not appear to be hardlinked to the client, but it will still be stored as only one file in the repository just like any other files that have identical content.
 Note that if, in a subsequent publish operation, only one of these